oujisan/Pyrots/README.md

-# Pyrots (Python ROT)
+# ROTen (ROTATION-N)
 A tool to rotate plaintext or ciphertext using ROT (Caesar cipher) with customizable rotation, reverse direction (default right), and brute-force decryption.
-This script can do random rotation and direction encryption of plaintext.
+This script can do random rotation and direction of plaintext.

 ## Retricions
 1. CLI (Command Line Interface) only.